Heres our guide on the best activities on Waiheke

 1. Visit award winning Vineyards

-A visit to Waiheke island is never complete without a stop at one of its world famous wineries.
+A visit is never complete without a stop at one of the world famous Waiheke wineries.
 There’s something rather therapeutic about sitting back and looking out over a field of vines with a full glass in hand!
 You can book a guided wine tour or plan your tasting tour solo.
 Either way it’s bound to be a memorable (or forgetful) afternoon.

 First head to Cable Bay.
 This vineyard has stunning views facing back towards Auckland, to help you truly appreciate the distance between you and busy city.
 Here you can enjoy some award winning wine or some olive oil tastings for a more unique Waiheke experience.
 Then head over to Mudbrick vineyard and restaurant.
 This vineyard is a popular choice for wedding venues and wine tastings alike due to its wonderful garden filled with sculpted hedges, fresh herbs and fragrant flowers.
 What better environment to sip the day away?
 Finally stop off at Man O’ War vineyard.
 This is the only Waiheke vineyard that is found right on the beach.
 Our favourite choice on the menu are the generously sized platters, perfect for nibbling on throughout an afternoon!